Piyush-Pise/Carrom-Game-Development/README.md

 ## Video Showcase

-A video showcasing the Carrom game can be found at the following link: [Video Showcase][]
+A video showcasing the Carrom game can be found at the following link: [Video][https://drive.google.com/file/d/1Ky4dN4oHA1Eomy03DDRM5rODTPNCT8jI/view?usp=share_link]

 ## Repository

-The source code for the Carrom game can be accessed from the following GitHub repository: [Nudge Carrom Game][(https://github.com/Piyush-Pise/Nudge-Carrom-Project)]
+The source code for the Carrom game can be accessed from the following GitHub repository: [Nudge Carrom Game Repository][(https://github.com/Piyush-Pise/Nudge-Carrom-Project)]

 ## Credits